DawoudTormos/First_React_Project_Practice/README.md

 ## Goal
-Practicing again React after a year of not touchiong React.
-However, I just anyways learn react basics with small examples.
+Practicing again React after a year of not touching React.
+However, I previously just learned react basics with small examples.

-The project a simple small one page cards page where practice using react and doing components.
+The project a simple small one page tailwindcss grid page where I practice using jsx, doing components, props.

 ## React + Vite